-One of the most critical things you need to do is configure packages.
-This is mostly importing the classes used by the rules, and globals variables.
-Once you make a change, you need to save it, and that package is then configured and ready to be built.
-For example, you may add a model which has a class called com.something.Hello, you would then add importcom.something.Hello in your package configuration and save the change.
+Some aspects of the configuration are also critical for authoring assets, such as the import of model classes and the definition of global variables.
+For example, you may add a model which has a class called com.something.Hello, you would then add import com.something.Hello in your package configuration and save the change.